-Lane filtering rules still vary substantially from state to state and have not yet been passed in Western Australia, the Northern Territory and the ACT, almost four years after they were introduced in NSW.
+Lane filtering rules still vary substantially from state to state and have not yet been passed in Western Australia or the Northern Territory, after they were introduced in NSW in July 2014.

 The practice is allowed and even encouraged in many countries.
 In the USA, California allows lane splitting at no more than 10mph faster than surrounding traffic.

-In Australia, the NT government doesn’t believe lane filtering rules are necessary because of their light traffic and the ACT has been on an extended trial since February 2015 with no resolution in sight.
+In Australia, the NT government doesn’t believe lane filtering rules are necessary because of their light traffic.
+The ACT made filtering rules permanent on 10 October 2018 after an extended trial from February 2015.

 A WA Road Safety Commission spokesperson says they may be imminent as the government is “considering the current matter of lane filtering”.

 A consultation paper was released in June at the Motorcycle Safety Forum organised by West Australian motorcycle advocate Dave Wright.
 He remains hopeful lane filtering rules will be introduced soon.

 However, he says lane filtering is not really an issue there anyway as road rule 122 says you can’t overtake on the left if the traffic is moving.

 “So if the traffic is stationary, you can lane filter so long as you are safe,” he says.